nVentis/origin-node/README.md

 ```

 ## Getters & Setters
+To keep the wrappers independent of the underlying OLE library, the decision was made to use async functions as consistently as possible.

-Async getters (a.k.a. `await worksheet.LongName`) are used, but as async setters are not supported, separate methods for setters are added using `${propertyName}Set` as naming scheme.
+However, while async getters (a.k.a. `await worksheet.LongName`) are possible in JavaScript, there is no such syntax for async setters.
+Therefore, separate methods for setters are added using `${propertyName}Set` as naming scheme.

 Example usage: `await Worksheet.${propertyName}Set (newValue)`.

 # Status
 Certain array-like structures will not be implemented and are skipped from the following list (e.g. `WorksheetPages`).

-## Being implemented
+## Partly implemented
 - Application
+- ApplicationCOMSI
 - ApplicationSI
+- DataObject
+- DataObjectBase
+- DataPlot
+- Datasheet
+- Column
+- GraphLayer
+- GraphPage
-- ApplicationCOMSI
+- LayoutPage
 - Layer
+- MatrixPage
-- OriginBase
+- OriginBase (missing Parent)
-- OriginObject
+- TreeNode
 - Worksheet
+- WorksheetPage
+- Page
+- PageBase
 ## Pending
 - CollectionsBase
-- Column
-- DataObject
-- DataObjectBase
-- DataPlot
 - DataRange
-- Datasheet
 - ExternalDialogPage
 - Folder
-- GraphLayer
-- GraphPage
-- LayoutPage
 - MatrixObject
-- MatrixPage
 - MatrixSheet
 - Note
-- Page
-- PageBase
 - ProjectInfo
+# Completed
+- OriginObject
 - TreeNode
-- WorksheetPage
-# Finished
-- None